In this section

 - The person with strep throat should cover their mouth when sneezing and coughing.
 If they don't have a tissue handy, they should cough or sneeze into their elbow — not their hands!

 - Don't touch used tissues or other germy items.

 - Wash your hands well and often, especially before eating.

 - Don't share food, drinks, napkins, handkerchiefs, or towels.

 - Wash dishes, drinking glasses, knives, forks, and spoons in hot, soapy water.

 If you're the one who's sick, use new toothbrush after you start taking the antibiotics and are no longer contagious.

 How Can I Feel Better?

-Drink lots of cool liquids, such as water or ginger ale, especially if you have a fever, since you'll feel worse if you become dehydrated.
+Drink lots of cool liquids, especially if you have a fever, so you don't get dehydrated.
 Stay away from orange juice, lemonade, and other acidic drinks because they can sting your throat.
 Frozen foods such as ice cream or popsicles can help to numb throat soreness.
 Warm liquids like soups, tea with honey, or hot chocolate also can be soothing.

 For fever and pain, your doctor may suggest an over-the-counter medicine, such as acetaminophen or ibuprofen.
 Follow the package directions on how much to take and when.